cornmetto/yurt/README.md

 # Yurt

-Yurt is a command-line tool for creating and managing linux containers on Windows.
-It runs LXD in a VirtualBox VM and exposes a selection of LXC commands.
+`yurt` simplifies the setup and management of Linux containers on Windows.
+It runs [LXD](https://linuxcontainers.org/lxd/introduction/) in a VirtualBox VM and exposes basic container management commands.

 ![Basic Usage](./docs/images/usage.gif)

 ## Installation
 ### Requirements
-This version of Yurt runs only on Windows.
+This version of Yurt works only on Windows.
+MacOS support is on the roadmap.

 VirtualBox is required.
 Install from https://virtualbox.org if you do not already have it.